jnozzi/cocoadev.com/markdown/NSInvocationCreation.md

 ----

-As mentioned in the docs for -General/[NSInvocation setArgument:atIndex:], the 0th and 1st arguments set the target and the selector.
+As mentioned in the docs for -[NSInvocation setArgument:atIndex:], the 0th and 1st arguments set the target and the selector.
 To set what you think of as arguments, start at index 2.

 ----

-For an interesting digression on this, see General/ObjectiveMethod by General/RobRix
+For an interesting digression on this, see ObjectiveMethod by RobRix

-*Editor's Note:* Content prior to 4/26/06: What turned out to be a quick question about General/NSTableView pasteboard operations using a method whose selector is known at compile time has been appended to the General/SimpleSolutionsNSTableView page.
+*Editor's Note:* Content prior to 4/26/06: What turned out to be a quick question about NSTableView pasteboard operations using a method whose selector is known at compile time has been appended to the SimpleSolutionsNSTableView page.

 ----

-I'm having a problem with creating any General/NSInvocation objects, no matter what sources I look at from either Apple, or other tutorials and references around the net it will always error when I try to run it.
+I'm having a problem with creating any NSInvocation objects, no matter what sources I look at from either Apple, or other tutorials and references around the net it will always error when I try to run it.

-- (General/IBAction)doAction:(id)sender {
+- (IBAction)doAction:(id)sender {
 	SEL theSelector;
-	General/NSMethodSignature *aSignature;
+	NSMethodSignature *aSignature;
-	General/NSInvocation *anInvocation;
+	NSInvocation *anInvocation;

 	theSelector = @selector(setIntValue:);
-	aSignature = General/self class] instanceMethodSignatureForSelector:theSelector];
+	aSignature = self class] instanceMethodSignatureForSelector:theSelector];
 	anInvocation = [[[NSInvocation invocationWithMethodSignature:aSignature]; // Error occurs here...
 "EXC_BAD_ACCESS"
 	[anInvocation setSelector:theSelector];
 	[anInvocation setTarget:slider];

-	General/NSNumber *number = General/[NSNumber numberWithInt:20];
+	NSNumber *number = [NSNumber numberWithInt:20];
 	[anInvocation setArgument:&number atIndex:2];

 	[anInvocation invoke];